 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

 Since the inception of the Horicon Marsh Bird Festival in 1997, the event has become recognized as one of the premier birding experiences in the Midwest drawing birders from across the nation.
-This is according to Bill Volkert, formerly a Department of Natural Resources wildlife educator and naturalist, based at the Horicon Marsh International Education Center.
+This is according to Bill Volkert, formerly a Department of Natural Resources wildlife educator and naturalist.
 Each year, more than 500 people attend, with birders coming from throughout the upper Midwest and as far away as New York, New Jersey, Virginia, Ohio, Nebraska, Colorado, California, Washington state and even from abroad.
 In 2021, they will celebrate the 23rd year of the festival.